Carbon-izer Presents East Freeway

 East Freeway

 This page covers East Freeway, or rather, Interstate 10 heading out from Houston going toward Baytown but before the numbering resets at San Jacinto River.
-It is Version 3.0 to work from the old East Houston Roads page but without the Baytown entries or Beltway 8 entries.
-It also does not include Chevron at 411 Sheldon Road.
+Version 4.0 continues to improve on Version 3.0, which spun off from a different post.
+It adds sections which Version 3.0 didn't have.
+It also does not include Chevron at 411 Sheldon Road (found here).

 Frenchey's Chicken / 4403 East Freeway